-It takes seven years to erase the damage, but benefits begin right away
+It takes seven years to erase the credit score damage of a default, but don’t let that deter you; the benefits begin right away

 Dear Opening Credits,